code-iai/iai_robots/iai_boxy_bringup/README.md

 NOTE: The current version of the torso joint simulation comes with a watchdog.
 It stops the torso if it has not received a command for 100ms.

 ### Moving the head joints
 The pan-tilt unit of the head also offers a velocity-resolved interface.
-To move both joints with 0.1rad/s send:
+To move all six joints with 0.1rad/s send:

 ```rostopic pub -r 20 /head_vel/command iai_control_msgs/MultiJointVelocityCommand '{velocity: [0.1, 0.1, 0.1, 0.1, 0.1, 0.1]}'```